solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   acl:mode acl:Read, acl:Write .
 ```

-As soon this is created, the old ACR will no longer be authoritative.
+As soon as this ACL is created, the old ACL will no longer be authoritative.

+The problem here is that we need to copy many of the statements from `</weekly-status/.acl>` in the new acl, which means that changes to the root acl do not get propagated, and the more changes there are, the more places will need to be edited to make any future changes.

 ### WAC+ relaxing acl:default